axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | `0` | `1` | `2` | `3` |
 | Default:         | `0`                         |

-*Description:* Specifies the detail of statistics `syslog-ng` collects about the processed messages.
+*Description:* Specifies the detail of statistics AxoSyslog collects about the processed messages.

 {{% include-headless "chunk/option-stats-level-description.md" %}}